sakya/nextcloud.docker/README.md

    `openssl req -newkey rsa:4096 -x509 -sha512 -days 365 -nodes -out certificate.pem -keyout privatekey.pem`

-## Edit the docker-compose.yml and Caddyfile files
+## Edit docker-compose.yml and Caddyfile

 1. Set the port you want to use to access Nextcloud (in this example the port is 1201)